temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ## Advanced troubleshooting

-If you're still getting this error...
+If you're still getting this error, here are further things to check.

 #### After enabling mTLS